hackboxguy/disp-uniformity-heatmap/README.md

 ## License

-This script is released under the MIT License.
+This script is released under the LGPLV3 License.
 See the `LICENSE` file for more details.